Liryca/remember-words/README.md

-It's my small project for learning english words.
+It's project for learning english words developed by me with the aim of studying technologies such as React.js, TypeScript, Redux, React-router
-For this I used React and TypeScript.

 Node is used as a server.
 Similarly, all data is stored in Node in JSON.
 In the near future the data will be stored in the database.